dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 - [Redis](https://prestodb.io/docs/current/connector/redis.html)
 - ... [more](https://prestodb.io/docs/current/connector.html).

-The HDInsight script configures [Hive](https://prestodb.io/docs/current/connector/hive.html) and [TPCH](https://prestodb.io/docs/current/connector/tpch.html) connectors by default.
-If you want to add other conenctors, following the instructions below.

 ## Catalog
 Each catalog in presto is associated with a specific connector, specified in the catalog configuration with ``connector.name``.
 Based on this name Presto (Catalog Manager) decides how to query a perticular data source.
 When writing a query in Presto, you can use the fully-qualified name that contains ``connector.schemaname.tablename``.
 For example, if you have a hive table ``revenue`` in database name ``prod``, you can refer it as ``hive.prod.revenue``.
 The below figure highlights how multiple catalogs fit in presto: